What’s up fam!

 We enjoyed our time in Cape May.
 I loved learning about Harriet’s connection to this picturesque little town and about the African American community’s contributions to all the things that make Cape May great.
 I hope this encourages you to visit and learn more about Harriet’s time here.

-If you want to check out the first post in this series, click here.
+Check out the first post in this series.

 Happy travels!